TelenorFrontend/component-library/README.md

 * Open `Preferences`
 * Search for `stylelint` (or go to `Languages & Frameworks` > `Stylesheets` > `Stylelint`)
 * Click `Enable`

+### How do I enable stylelint in VS Code?

+* Open project in Code
+* A list of recommended plugins will pop up, for optimal dev environment add all
+* Success